galiemedia/debian-tools/README.md

 - Run the setup script using the command `./debian-tools/dt-setup.sh`

-- Run the environment security tools script using the command `./debian-tools/dt-secure.sh`

 - Run the update script using the command `./debian-tools/dt-update.sh`

+- Run the security configuration tools script using the command `./debian-tools/dt-secure.sh`

+- Add the prompt enhancements to a user profile using the command `./debian-tools/dt-prompt.sh`

 - Run an upgrade from Debian 12 to 13 using the command `./debian-tools/dt-trixie.sh` from within a Debian 12 "Bookworm" environment